Accessing NSW department schools as a non-employee

 What activities can’t you do with this access:

-If you want to increase your access to include working as a paid contractor, you will need to hold a current Working with children check (WWCC) for paid employment, and not a volunteer WWCC which is for unpaid activities only.
+If you wish to work as a paid worker, you will need to hold a current NSW Working With Children Check (WWCC) for paid employment.
+A Volunteer NSW WWCC is valid only for unpaid activities and cannot be used for paid employment or contracting arrangements.

 What activities can you do with this access?

-• schools checking any uploaded documents remain valid when you sign in
+• Schools will verify that any documents you have uploaded remain current and valid when you sign in.

-• mandatory child protection training (or similar alternative) has been completed
+• You must have completed mandatory child protection training (or similar alternative)

 1. use of school facilities/agreement.